CDLUC3/dash/user-guide.md

 ---
 ## Where to Start?

 There are multiple instances of the Dash tool (with different URLs) that all have similar functions, look, and feel.
-Data deposited into _any_ Dash instance is **visible to all Dash instances**.
-For example, if you are a UC Merced researcher and use dash.ucmerced.edu to deposit data, your dataset will appear in search results for individuals looking for data via any of the Dash instances, regardless of campus affiliation.

 ### Researchers at UC Merced, UCLA, UC Irvine, UC Berkeley, or UCOP